SpenceIsCool/Fa23_CU_CSCI5228_Graphics_Spencer_Wilson_Seascape_inC/README.md

 ## Self Reflection
 What a fun assignment to work on.
 Here is what I've done (in bullet form for easy grading):
+- RECOMMENDED PATH highlights all of the CONTRIBUTIONS, below are just more explantion if it helps in your grading decision
 - I'm most proud of this (even though its a bit hacky)
     - a method to store alpha blended methods in an array with the relevant spec so that you can draw the opque objects and store all the instructions to draw transparent objects at a later time.
 It will re-apply the definition time projection and model-view matrix then apply the spec provided before executing the method to draw the transparent object.
 This is used for the jellyfish, squid and red seafan, as well as for a transparent film applied to most eyeballs in the scene.
     - in project.c: `_ALPHAS` is a list of length 1000